 There are some restrictions, though.
 For example, the only elk tags you can get this way are cow tags, and you can apply for only those hunts that offer a certain number of tags.

-For more information about Oregon's "First Time Hunter" program, see Pages 20-21 of the 2021 Oregon Big Game Regulations.
+For more information about Oregon's "First Time Hunter" program, see the Oregon Big Game Regulations or visit https://myodfw.com/articles/huntingopportunities-youth